apache/druid/docs/querying/query-context.md

 The query context is used for various query configuration parameters.
 Query context parameters can be specified in the following ways:

-- For [Druid SQL](sql-api.md), context parameters are provided either as a JSON object named `context` to the HTTP POST API, or as properties to the JDBC connection.
+- For [Druid SQL](sql-api.md), context parameters are provided either in a JSON object named `context` to the HTTP POST API, or as properties to the JDBC connection.
-- For [native queries](querying.md), context parameters are provided as a JSON object named `context`.
+- For [native queries](querying.md), context parameters are provided in a JSON object named `context`.

 Note that setting query context will override both the default value and the runtime properties value in the format of `druid.query.default.context.{property_key}` (if set).